 - Identify opportunities for their own future development as professionals in the field

-CELTA Course Assessment in Sydney
+CELTA Course Assessment in Sydney, Australia

 Course assessment, which is continuous and integrated, is based on classroom teaching practice and on written assignments.
 The certificate is awarded to candidates who satisfy all assessment criteria and complete all course requirements.

-The full-time course is very intensive and requires total commitment.
+The full-time course is very intense and requires total commitment.
 In addition to course hours you should allow between three to four hours each evening for lesson preparation and writing assignments and one weekend day would also be required.

 It is highly unlikely that you will be able to fulfil the course requirements if you have any other obligations over this period such as a part-time job or a commitment to another course.
-You should also be in good health and be able to manage the stress arising from an intensive course of this nature.
+You should also be in good health and be able to manage the stress arising from an intense course of this nature.

-Further tertiary training with the CELTA certificate
+Further Tertiary Training with the CELTA Certificate

-The Teacher Training Centre has established links with leading universities to ensure that teachers can continue to develop professionally through further study.
+The teacher training centre has established links with leading universities to ensure that teachers can continue to develop professionally through further study.
 Teachers who complete the CELTA in Sydney have advanced standing (credit points) awarded on a basis of: